Second Czechoslovak Republic: Division of Czechoslovakia

-Meanwhile, Czechoslovak President Emil Hácha was summoned to a meeting with Adolf Hitler and Hermann Göring during the early hours of 15 March, and informed Hácha of the imminent Nazi invasion plan.
+Meanwhile, Czechoslovak President Emil Hácha was summoned to a meeting with Adolf Hitler and Hermann Göring during the early hours of 15 March, and informed of the imminent Nazi invasion plan.
 Here, Hácha was threatened with aerial bombardment of Prague unless he signed a document accepting the capitulation of the Czechoslovak Army and the foundation of a Protectorate of Bohemia and Moravia under the protection and supremacy of the German Reich.
-After several strokes, he was forced to sign the document even though he did not consult the parliament beforehand.
+After possibly suffering a heart attack, Hácha finally succumbed to these threats and signed the document, without consulting parliament.

 On the morning of 15 March, German troops entered Bohemia and Moravia, meeting no resistance.
 The Hungarian occupation of Carpatho-Ukraine did encounter resistance but the Hungarian army quickly crushed it.
 On 16 March, Hitler went to Czechoslovakia and from Prague Castle proclaimed the new Protectorate of Bohemia and Moravia.
 Independent Czechoslovakia collapsed in the wake of foreign aggression, ethnic divisions and internal tensions.
 Subsequently, interwar Czechoslovakia has been idealized by its proponents as the only bastion of democracy surrounded by authoritarian and fascist regimes.
 It has also been condemned by its detractors as an artificial, Czech-dominated and unworkable creation of intellectuals supported by the great victorious powers of the First World War, notably the French Third Republic and the British Empire.

 Interwar Czechoslovakia comprised lands and peoples that were far from being integrated into a modern nation-state.
 Moreover, the dominant Czechs, who had suffered political discrimination under the Habsburgs, were not able to cope with the demands of other nationalities.
 After the Second World War, Czechoslovakia was re-established and regained almost all of its territory, with the exception of Subcarpathian Ruthenia, which was annexed by the Soviet Union, and the small portions of territory of Slovakia annexed by Poland.